gisquick/gisquick-doc/user-manual/publishing.rst

 project is prepared and ready to be published.

 Once the project in QGIS is ready, click on the Gisquick plugin logo.
-If the user is already connected to publication server (see QGIS Gisquick plugin), green message pane will appear.
+If the user is already connected to publication server (see :ref:`QGIS Gisquick plugin <before-publishing>`), green message pane will appear.
 Otherwise, fill in the connection and Gisquick login details.
 Then click on ``Open browser``.